gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 In all of these cases, a headless CMS is an excellent solution for you.

-### What is the editing experience like in a headless CMS?

-Most headless CMSs require you to create various structures for your content, typically called "content models", and then enter content into that structure.
-Content can include words, images, URLs, lists, etc. Then, outside of the CMS, you push this content through a presentation layer (GraphQL queries are one way to do this pushing).

 ## Which headless CMS should I choose?